BoschSmartHome/bosch-shc-api-docs/postman/README.md

 ### Naming convention for the Client ID and Client Name
-Using the API requires identification against the local Smart Home Controller with an individual Client ID and Client Name that starts with `oss_` followed by the name of the open source project, or the name of the developer.
+Using the API requires identification against the Bosch Smart Home Controller with an individual Client ID and Client Name that starts with `oss_` followed by the name of the open source project, or the name of the developer.

 Provide the information of the **Client ID** and **Client Name** in the **body** of the **New Client** call.